 The idea behind phenomenon-based learning is to bring learning and teaching closer to actual practice, rather than focusing on single, disconnected subjects that do not relate to everyday life or to each other, at all.
 Phenomenon-based learning improves for example effectiveness, problem-solving skills, and interaction between learners.
 It makes learning more motivating and encourages learners to creative thinking.
 Case Riveria is a great example of enhancing learning results with phenomenon-based learning among Riveria students.

 Studies in a new learning environment: Case Riveria

-In spring 2015 we delivered to Riveria Valamis - Learning Experience Platform, which is a social learning environment that supports phenomenon-based learning.
+In spring 2015 we delivered to Riveria Valamis, which is a Learning Experience Platform that supports phenomenon-based learning.
 In fall 2015, Valamis was officially launched for Riveria students, which enabled learning via phenomena instead of traditional online learning.
 In the renewed pedagogical model special attention was paid to technical functionalities as well as the content presentation and visual learning experience.

 Four remarkable improvements in study results over one year

 If we compare the study results of Riveria students from fall 2014 to fall 2015, the results are, so far, extremely positive and encouraging.
 After the adoption of phenomenon-based learning pedagogy, students have for example managed to complete their online studies much faster.

 Below are the four most remarkable improvements in study results enabled by phenomenon-based learning, Valamis, and other pedagogical development work.

 In fall 2014 a total of 49 percent of students successfully passed their online studies provided to Riveria students.
 In fall 2015, the corresponding number of passed online studies was 59 percent.
 In January 2016, the pass-through rate of online studies was already over 70 percent.

 2. Gaining better grades